Corpus Christi College, Cambridge: Name

 The college's most formal name is the College of Corpus Christi and the Blessed Virgin Mary in the University of Cambridge, usually abbreviated to Corpus Christi College.
-From the early 16th century, it was also known as Benet or St Benet's College, from the nearby St Bene't's Church, associated with the founding guild of Corpus Christi.
+From the early 16th century, it was also known as Bene't or St Benet's College, from the nearby St Bene't's Church, associated with the founding guild of Corpus Christi.
 Both the college and the church stand on Bene't Street.
-Until the late 16th century, St Bene't's church served as the college chapel, although St Botolph's was also used for some services.
-When Thomas Cosyn was master of the college in the late 15th century, a gallery was built which linked the college to St Benet's church.
+Until the late 16th century, the church served as the college chapel, although St Botolph's was also used for some services.
+When Thomas Cosyn was master of the college in the late 15th century, a gallery was built which linked the college to St Bene't's Church.

-By the later 16th century, Benet College became the name most commonly used, as "Corpus Christi" was deemed to have a very Roman Catholic flavour.
+By the later 16th century, Bene't College became the name most commonly used, as "Corpus Christi" was deemed to have a very Roman Catholic flavour.
 This preference continued until the early 19th century.